Toyger Cat Profile and Information

-The toyger cat is among the newest addition to the cat family.
+The toyger cat is among the newest additions to the cat family.
 It is the domestic look-alike of a tiger.

-The name toyger is the combination of the words “toy” and “tiger”.
+Toyger combines the words “toy” and “tiger.”
 The idea of having cats that have a striking resemblance to wild tigers isn’t new to us.

-Toyger cat developers have hopes that the cat would eventually have a stronger resemblance to the huge tiger in the wild.
+Toyger cat developers have hopes that the cat will eventually have a stronger resemblance to the huge tiger in the wild.

-It is yet to be given recognition by the Cat Fancier’s Association, But is currently recognized by The International Cat Association and even registered under them.
+It has yet to be recognized by the Cat Fancier’s Association, but it is currently recognized by The International Cat Association and even registered under them.

-The weight of the Toyger cat could range from 7 to 15 pounds, and it can grow up to the length of 18 inches.
+The weight of the Toyger cat could range from 7 to 15 pounds, and it can grow up to a length of 18 inches.

 The color of its eyes commonly ranges from hazel to dark brown.
-The toyger cat can live up to a decade or a decade and a half with the right care.
+The toyger cat can live up to a decade or a half with the right care.

 • Kid-friendly 50%